Key Takeaways

 -

-Yellowish stains from bee waste around nesting sites.
+Yellowish or brown stains from bee waste around nesting sites.

 Step 2: Choose a Safe Carpenter Bee Removal Method